Platon Lechitsky: World War I

-True glory found the general with the outbreak of the First World War.
 At the beginning of the war, Lechitsky commanded a group of troops aimed at helping the 4th Army after its failure at Krasnik.
-On 9 August 1914, he stood at the head of the 9th Army (chief of staff - Lieutenant General A. A. Gulevich) and went through the whole battle campaign with her.
-Along with the Brusilov 8th Army, it turned out to be the most combat-ready formation of all the Russian armed forces.
+On 9 August 1914, he stood at the head of the 9th Army and went through the whole battle campaign with it.
+Alongside the Brusilov 8th Army, it turned out to be the most combat-ready formation of all the Russian armed forces.
 The very first actions of Lechitsky as commander made him known as a decisive, energetic and proactive commander.
-During the general offensive of the Southwestern Front, the Ninth Army overturned the opposing enemy, taking 2 September 1914, the Polish city of Sandomierz and creating a bridgehead on the San River to attack Krakow.
-For the Battle of Galicia, General Lechitsky was the first in the Great War to receive one of the highest awards of the Russian Army - the St. George's weapon with diamonds.
-In total, during the period 1914–1916. only eight people were awarded this award.
+During the general offensive of the Southwestern Front, the Ninth Army overturned the opposing enemy, taking on 2 September 1914 the Polish city of Sandomierz and creating a bridgehead on the San River to attack Krakow.
+For the Battle of Galicia, General Lechitsky was the first in the Great War to receive one of the highest awards of the Russian Army: the St. George's weapon with diamonds.
+In total, during the period of 1914–1916, only eight people were awarded this award.

 The counterattack of the Austro-Germans, which followed that same September, forced the 9th Army to retreat and defend itself on the Vistula line in the vicinity of the Ivangorod fortress.
-In the battles in front of Ivangorod, Russian troops waited for the defeat of the Germans near Warsaw and on 13 October went on the offensive.
+In the battles in the front of Ivangorod, Russian troops waited for the defeat of the Germans near Warsaw and on 13 October went on the offensive.
 On 2 November, Lechitsky's army captured the lower reaches of the San, again creating the conditions for an attack on Krakow.
-For the hardest battles near Ivangorod and the defeat of the Austrian 1st Army, Platon Alekseevich was awarded the 3rd degree Order of St. George the Emperor who visited the headquarters of the Supreme Commander-in-Chief Emperor "for speeding up the army entrusted to him, crossing the Vistula River from Suliev to New Alexandria inclusively, which was broken "stubborn resistance of the enemy and at the same time captured over 200 officers, 15,000 lower ranks, 24 guns and 36 machine guns."
+For the hardest battles near Ivangorod and the defeat of the Austrian 1st Army, Lechitsky was awarded the 3rd degree Order of St. George, "for speeding up the army entrusted to him, crossing the Vistula River from Suliev to New Alexandria inclusively, which was broken "stubborn resistance of the enemy and at the same time captured over 200 officers, 15,000 lower ranks, 24 guns and 36 machine guns."

-The next stage of the 9th Army's combat route is the Carpathian operation (January — April 1915).
+The next stage of the 9th Army's combat route was the Carpathian operation (January — April 1915).
 Given the shortage of shells, Lechitsky's main task was to organize defence and provide troops with rear supplies.
-To overcome the positional impasse, his army was entrusted with a complex and responsible operation to circumvent the Austrian defence and attack in Bukovina.
+To overcome the positional impasse, his army was entrusted with a complex operation to circumvent the Austrian defence and attack in Bukovina.
 During this operation, it was necessary to occupy Budapest, and then make a turn to the north and move to Krakow, knocking the enemy down successively from south to north.